Big Toe Pose

 (Pronounced as "PAAD-AANG-goosh-TAAH-sanna")

 Pada means "foot," and angushtha means "big toe."
-Hence, the pose is literally to stand on your feet and hold your big toes.
+Hence, the pose literally involves standing on your feet and holding your big toes.

 How to do Big Toe Pose